 understanding of basic LCR behaviour.
 You don't need to

-know the extremely complex maths, but you need to realize
+know the extremely complex maths, but you do need to realize

-You must chose the R&C values by educated guess and trial and
+You must chose the R+C values by initial calculations, and then

-Most DIYer have no idea about how to consider the amp as an
+Most DIYers have no idea about how to consider the amp as an

 Most don't understand the principles of Nyquist theory so they